brycetolman54/Go_CLI/goNotes.md

 - the things you import (usually directories) will ahve variables with names corresponding to the last directory in the file path of the import statement

 ## Variables
-- `:=` is used to declare and assign a variable in one go
+- `:=` is used to declare and assign a variable in one go (you don't have to give it a type)
+- It sure seems like the declaration of variables is backwards (name Type)
+- Arrays are declared as []array

 ## Errors
+- These are just values, not exceptions
--
+- Always do error handling

 ## For loops
 - You can use the `for x,y := range ___` in order to do a for each thing